gilch/hissp/docs/macro_tutorial.rst

 than like Common Lisp's reader macros.

-The ``16#`` reader macro was very easy to implement when you only applied it to strings, but since it can take multiple types you have to be sure to handle each of them.
+The ``16#`` reader macro was very easy to implement when you only applied it to strings, but since it can take multiple types, you have to be sure to handle each of them.

 Fortunately, we can fix this too, because munging is (mostly) reversible.